mayfield logo

 Our 25 acre lavender field with café and shop is located in Banstead (Woodmansterne), Surrey – Approximately 15 miles from Central London.

-Opening Times: June to August 31st – 7 days per week, 9am to 6 pm (this may vary at the start or end of season – please monitor website or Follow Us on Facebook to stay up to date)
+Opening Times: June 10th 2023 to August 20th 2023 – 7 days per week, 9am to 6 pm (this may vary at the start or end of season – please monitor website or follow us on Facebook to stay up to date)

 139 Reigate Rd (near Driftbridge Audi Garage),